Atlanta Flames: 1972–1975

 The Flames made their NHL debut in Long Island against their expansion cousins, the New York Islanders, on October 7, 1972.
 They won the game 3–2; Morris Stefaniw scored the first goal in franchise history and the first NHL goal in Nassau Veterans Memorial Coliseum.
 The team made its home debut one week later on October 14.
 Hosting the first event in Omni Coliseum history, the Flames tied the Buffalo Sabres, 1–1, before a sellout crowd of 14,568.
 The team was respectable through much of the season on the strength of Bouchard and Myre's goaltending performances, and by mid-January, had a 20–19–8 win–loss–tie record.
 The Flames won only five more games through the rest of the season, finishing at 25–38–15.
 Atlanta finished in seventh place in the West Division and missed the playoffs.
 The team was reasonably successful at the gate: it sold nearly 7,000 season tickets by the start of the season, and averaged 12,516 fans per game.

-Tom Lysiak, selected second overall at the 1973 NHL Amateur Draft, joined the Flames for the 1973–74 season and made an immediate impact.
+Tom Lysiak, selected second overall at the 1973 NHL amateur draft, joined the Flames for the 1973–74 season and made an immediate impact.
 Lysiak led the Flames in scoring with 64 points and finished second to the Islanders' Denis Potvin in voting for the Calder Memorial Trophy as the NHL's top rookie.
 Improving to 30–34–14, the Flames finished fourth in the West and qualified for the 1974 Stanley Cup playoffs.
 They made their post-season debut against the division-winning Philadelphia Flyers.
 The first game, played April 9, 1974, was a 4–1 victory for the Flyers.
 Philadelphia went on to defeat the Flames in their best-of-seven series with four consecutive wins.
 Geoffrion was praised for his coaching of the club and finished second in voting for the Jack Adams Award as top coach.

 The NHL's expansion to 18 teams in 1974–75 resulted in realignment.
 The league moved to a four division format, placing the Flames in the Patrick Division.
 Lysiak repeated as the Flames' top scorer with 77 points while Eric Vail, playing his first full season, led with 39 goals.
 Vail's total led all rookies and earned him the Calder Trophy.
 The team overcame an eight-game losing streak in December and injuries to several key players to post their first winning season with a 34–31–15 record.
 However, they finished fourth in the Patrick Division and failed to qualify for the post-season.
 Citing personal reasons, Geoffrion resigned as head coach late in the season.
-He was replaced with Fred Creighton, who had been coaching the Flames' minor league affiliate, the Omaha Knights.
+He was replaced by Fred Creighton, who had been coaching the Flames' minor league affiliate, the Omaha Knights.
 Fletcher later credited Geoffrion's outgoing personality as being the primary reason why people in Atlanta followed the Flames in the franchise's first seasons while the team's players later stated an appreciation for Creighton's more technical coaching and teaching style.